 Chase Sapphire Preferred is worth the $95 annual fee, as long as you spend at least $1,334 per month.
 That will enable you to qualify for the card’s initial rewards bonus, which will cover the cost of many years’ annual fees.

-You get 60,000 points when you spend $4,000 during the first 3 months after you open your account.
-That’s a value of $750 when you redeem for travel through Chase Ultimate Rewards.
-(Points are worth 1 cent each, plus Chase Ultimate Rewards gives you an extra 25% redemption value.) $750 pays for over 7 years of annual fees.… read full answer
+You get 80,000 points when you spend $4,000 during the first 3 months after you open your account.
+That’s a value of $1,000 when you redeem for travel through Chase Ultimate Rewards.
+(Points are worth 1 cent each, plus Chase Ultimate Rewards gives you an extra 25% redemption value.)
+The bonus alone will pay for 8+ years’ of membership dues.… read full answer

 The third type of bonus you can get is from referrals.
 You earn 15,000 points for every person who signs up for Chase Sapphire Preferred using your referral link, with a limit of 75,000 points per year.
 That means you can earn an extra $188-$938 in travel every year, more than enough to offset the annual fee.
 You can’t forget about the everyday rewards you’ll earn on purchases, either.